River Darent

-The Darent is a Kentish tributary of the River Thames and takes the waters of the River Cray as a tributary in the tidal portion of the Darent near Crayford, as illustrated by the adjacent photograph, snapped at high tide.
-'Darenth' is frequently found in the spelling of the river's name in older books and maps, Bartholomew's "Canal's and River of England" being one example.
-Bartholomew's Gazetteer (1954) demonstrates that Darent means "clear water" and separately explains the other name.
-Considering the River Darent runs on a bed of chalk and its springs rise through chalk, this is not surprising.
-The original purity of the water was a major reason for the development of paper and pharmaceuticals in the area.
+The Darent is a Kentish tributary of the River Thames and takes the waters of the River Cray as a tributary in the tidal portion of the Darent near Crayford.
+'Darenth' is frequently found as the spelling of the river's name in older books and maps, Bartholomew's Canals and River of England being one example.
+Bartholomew's Gazetteer (1954) demonstrates that Darent means "clear water", a result of it springing from and running through chalk.
+The purity of the water was a major factor in the development of paper and pharmaceuticals in the area.